danielscholl/edge-validate/docs/identity_management/PodIdentity.md

-# Instructions for Testing Pod Identity
+# Instructions for Testing Pod Identity using flux

 Install AAD Pod Identity using